 Missing teeth affect your ability to bite and chew and can also leave your facial features looking sunken around the lips and cheeks.

-Learn why people in the Jackson, MS, and Philadelphia, MS, area visit Henderson Dental to treat tooth loss...
+Learn why people in the Carthage, MS, area visit Henderson Dental to treat tooth loss.

 How Dentures Work

 Dentures are custom dental appliances made for people who are missing multiple or all of their teeth.
 Dentures brace around the jawbone and gum tissue along the dental arch.
 Denture adhesives and creams can be used to improve the stability of the denture.

 With a denture in place, you'll be able to eat solid foods and smile with renewed confidence.

 Have No Remaining Teeth